jonas4040/jonas4040/README.md

 ### Hello, my name is Jonas.

-I'm currently working on IT support, learning Java SE and Relational Databases in SQL.
+I'm currently working on IT support, learning Java SE, Servlets, JSP, Relational Databases in SQL and so on.

 You can find me at LinkedIn: https://br.linkedin.com/in/jonasflp